Pay your €9 Zakat al Fitr (Fitrana)

 Paying Zakat al-Fitr completes your worship for Ramadan and acts as a means of purification for your fasts.
 It is said to cleanse the fasts of bad words or actions which may have nullified your reward.

-Human Appeal will be delivering you Zakat al-Fitr (Fitrana) in Somalia, Pakistan, Palestine and Syria this Eid, providing either staples such as rice and flour, or the monetary equivalent so that families can choose which staples they wish to buy.
+Human Appeal will be delivering your Zakat al-Fitr (Fitrana) in Iraq, Bangladesh, Lebanon, Pakistan, Palestine, Somalia, Sudan, Syria, and Yemen this Eid, providing either staples such as rice and flour, or the monetary equivalent so that families can choose which staples they wish to buy.

-Be a mercy this Eid - give your Zakat al-Fitr (Fitrana), and make all the difference to a family struggling to afford food by providing a nutritious Eid meal.
+Be a mercy this Eid - give your Zakat al-Fitr (Fitrana), and make all the difference to a family struggling to afford food.